alirawashdeh/CallyJS/readme.md

 * Cater for "Meet John at 10 o'clock"
 * Cater for "Meet John at 10 o'clock tonight"
 * Cater for "Meet John in one hour"
+* Cater for "Meet John in an hour"

 ### Finish Time
 * Cater for "Meet John at 10:00 for 1 hour"